nchursin/json2apex/README.md

 3. Rename the class either manually or using a text input in the bottom of the buffer.

 Currently the plugin will generate methods only for interfaces from the `System` namespace.
+Unfourtenately this feature was not tested in a package state, so it doesn't work if you've installed plugin from Package Control.
+Sorry for inconvinience, I'm working on supporting packaged state.

 After renaming is over Sublime will select all the generated code for you to copy it anywhere you want.